 Most manufacturers can help you choose the right panel for your design.
 If you are using a designer or architect, they often will have a few suggestions to choose from after working with the manufacturer themselves.
 For any build there are going to be a range of options that fit the performance requirements, and often it will come down to aesthetics and pricing.

 Bonus Tip: Remember that the process for creating cut-to-length panel systems requires detailed information about your project.
 The manufacturer can often help develop a take-off, but will need dimensions to use (usually in the form of blueprints or drawings).
 It is important to have your installer confirm the measurements before signing off on the final order for production.
 Depending on the time of the year and the panel system you are using, it is a good idea to plan on placing your order 3-5 weeks ahead of when you expect the material to arrive at the job-site (check with your manufacturer for current lead times).
 This will ensure that the raw materials are available for the manufacturer, and they are able to fit you into the production schedule in time for your build.

-This modern home was designed using 24 gauge steel in a bonderized steel finish.
-The panels shown are shiplap metal siding, and 7/8" corrugated metal siding.
 For additional specifications or details please contact a Bridger Steel representative.
 In consideration of the privacy of our customers, no personal information or location details will be provided under any circumstances.